quentinpigne/create-node-app/README.md

 # create-react-app

-This package is a initializer for node.js applications
+This package is a multi-framework initializer for Node.js application